godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 Get/Setters are especially useful when exporting variables to editor in tool scripts or plugins, for validating input.

-As said *local* access will *not* trigger the setter and getter.
+As said, *local* access will *not* trigger the setter and getter.
 Here is an illustration of this:

 ::